lbaldi/it/README.md

 * Company: Filtered for non multicompany users.
 * Contracted Service : Add page for contract data.
 * DHCP: For equipments without network config.
 Delete network configuration page.
-* Disk and Partitions: Add page disk and partition page.
-Where can registry disk, formats, and mounts.
+* Disk and Partitions: Add page disk and partition page where can registry disk, formats, and mounts.
 * Access: Add button "Access" on righttop corner.
 * Backup: Add button "Backups" on righttop corner.
 * Operational System: Add operational system page where can registry name, company , and version.
+* Applications: Add page applications where you can registry all software installations (many2many).
 * Equipment type:
   * Physical: For example: servers, this type add page for physical nformation
   * Virtual: Add page for virtual machine data as host, mem, disk size, quantity of processors, number of networks